And a happy Monday to you, hour two of the Rush Limbaugh Show.

 He missed a golden opportunity to remind people of exactly who stood where on the 64 Civil Rights Act.

-You know, William J. Fulbright, Clinton's mentor, filibustered it, Robert Byrd still serving.
+You know, William J. Fulbright, Clinton's mentor, filibustered it.

-Um it was a golden opportunity to remind folks and dispel this myth that you know racism is within the Republican Party and then not also a a problem within the Democrat party.
+It was a golden opportunity to remind folks and dispel this myth that, you know, racism is within the Republican Party and not also a problem within the Democrat Party.

-Well exactly right because by by two to one margins uh Republicans favored the the Civil Rights Act of 1964 more than Democrats did.
+Well, exactly right, because by two to one margins, Republicans favored the Civil Rights Act of 1964 more than Democrats did.

-And especially in the season in the context of where people with these ideas of of strong but limited government, lower taxation, seriously less spending, are tarred and feathered as racists if if somebody gets a hold of th this makes him triple quadruply important.
+And especially in the season, in the context of where people with these ideas of strong but limited government, lower taxation, seriously less spending, are tarred and feathered as racists.

-Dr. Paul's got to come out there and fight for himself in his own reputation.
+Dr. Paul's got to come out there and fight for himself and his own reputation.

 So I don't want to make too much of the decision to bail on Meet the Press.

-I hope that uh the the the Senator to be Paul will show the guts that his father has shown and uh and and show up in the future for to take to take whatever questions await.
+I hope that Senator Toby Paul will show the guts that his father has shown and show up in the future to take whatever questions away.

 Yep, I agree.